A Qwiizlab USB C Hub for the Mac Mini M1

 I've been using the Qwiizlab UH25 SE with my Mac Mini M1 for more than almost two months and I have had no issues.
 The only regret I've had up to this point was that I didn't buy a hub/docking station sooner for more breathing room in storage and the convenience of not having to go back of the unit when I had need for a temporary USB connection.
 Overall though, this is the best thing I've bought for my Mac Mini outside of my initial purchase of a wireless keyboard/mouse.

-Currently, the Qwiizlab UH25 SE with my Mac Mini M1 can be found for as low as $69.99 but prices will vary with MSRP at $99.99.
+Currently, the Qwiizlab UH25 SE with my Mac Mini M1 can be found on Amazon for as low as $69.99 but prices will vary with MSRP at $99.99.

+Disclosure: This website earns income through affiliate links which in turn is used to financially supports socPub.
+We participate in the Amazon Services, LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
+You will not be charged extra for your purchases by using these affiliate links.